-Recognizing the customers’ ultimate objective isn’t buying pots and pans but becoming better cooks, Williams-Sonoma elevated the role of customer media and content, making it a part of the brand’s core mission.
+Recognizing the customers’ ultimate objective isn’t to buy pots and pans but to become better cooks, Williams-Sonoma elevated the role of customer media and content, making it a part of the brand’s core mission.

 At Hammock, we’re fans of the retailer Williams-Sonoma; not just for the products they sell, but for the way in which they’ve stopped viewing the creation of customer media and content as merely a part of their marketing strategy, but how they’ve made it one of the foundations on which they are growing their company.
 They’ve even made it a part of their mission statement:

 “The mission of (Williams-Sonoma) is to be the leader